Arnaud293/Metaversite/README.md

         </tr>
          <tr>
             <td>Explore</td>
             <td>This section offers the possibility to choose a metaverse world to explore(As you can see in the picture above).
-It performs its rendering using the following components: TypingText, ExploreCard, TitleText</td>
+It performs its rendering using the following pure components: TypingText, ExploreCard, TitleText</td>
         </tr>
          <tr>
             <td>Feedback</td>